SamMackrill/gw2-alternator/README.md

    * There is a hard limit of 40 accounts from a single IP address, resets every 8 hours
  * Use email aliases to set-up your accounts : https://support.google.com/a/users/answer/9308648?hl=en
  * Logging into many (>10? ) accounts on https://www.guildwars2.com/ may cause a lockout that takes 24 hours to clear
-   * /!\ Someting went wrong.
+   * /!\ Something went wrong.
 Please try again in a few minutes
    * Speculation: This is linked to using email aliases
    * Using a VPN seems not to help here
- * Logging into the game will becoume slower after multiple (>10?) accounts and may block entirely
+ * Logging into the game will become slower after multiple (>10?) accounts and may block entirely
   * Using a VPN will help
   * Waiting a few minutes (5?) will help
   * GW2-Alternator tries to counter this by slowing down the login attempts